BorisVassilev1/yoghurtgl/README.md

 The project is built with **cmake** 3.2 and requires [**Assimp**](https://github.com/assimp/assimp) to be installed. (all dependencies except Assimp are included as submodules).
 I use **make** as a build system, but any other should also work.

+The library does not use resources other than those in github, but the examples require models and textures that are uploaded in this [google drive](https://drive.google.com/drive/folders/1VeFO-2s8SJ-MM6P98POKNqDr74to_VAX?usp=share_link)

 ### - Build process

 The simplest way to build the library if you have **g++** and **make** is to run: